 On the Plane

-These two middle pods are split as far as service goes so my daughter and I each had different sets of flight attendants tending to us.
+These two middle pods are split between flight attendants so my daughter and I each had different sets of flight attendants tending to us.

-We’re used to the head-to-toe arrangement and I rather like it when it’s just my husband and I flying because it is easy to talk.
+We’re used to the head-to-toe arrangement and it’s fine when it’s just my husband and I flying because it is easy to talk.
 A divider can be raised and lowered between the seats should you not know your neighbor.
 The flight attendants will have to lower it to serve you which can grow a little tiresome but isn’t the end of the world.

-One observation is that I think it’s strange bread isn’t handed out with tongs… rather the passengers grab from the basket.
+One observation is that I think it’s strange bread isn’t handed out with tongs.
+Passengers grab it from the basket by hand.
 I haven’t seen this on any other airline.

 The wine on British Airways is always excellent and something I look forward to.